gardhr/cosi/README.md

 `function gets_text(stream)`

-Returns a String containing a line typed by the user (or null if the input is empty).
+Returns a String containing a line typed by the user (or null if the input was empty).
 If unspecified, the default input stream is "stdin".

 `function prompt(args)`